tuapuikia/terraform-mcp-server/README.md

 }
 ```

+For Terraform Cloud integration, add the environment variables as described in the [Terraform Cloud Integration](#terraform-cloud-integration) section.

 ## Tool Configuration

 ### Available Toolsets

 The following sets of tools are available:

+#### Terraform Registry Tools

 | Toolset     | Tool                   | Description                                                                                                                                                                                                                                                    |
 |-------------|------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|